Rebecca Night: Career

 Night came to prominence playing the title role in Andrew Davies' BBC production of Fanny Hill.

 Nancy Banks-Smith in The Guardian wrote, "Her freshness disinfects her story.
 It is a delightful debut."

 She has since played a wide range of roles including Catherine Linton in ITV's Wuthering Heights, alongside Tom Hardy, Sarah Jones in the Mike Figgis film Suspension of Disbelief and Yvonne Moncin in Maigret, with Rowan Atkinson.

-Theatre roles include Jessie in Marsha Norman’s Pulitzer-Prize-winning night, Mother alongside Stockard Channing as Thelma at the Hampstead Theatre, Queen Elizabeth in Oscar-winner David Seidler’s North American premiere of The King's Speech, Cecily Cardew in Peter Gill's The Importance of Being Earnest in London's West End and Rose of Sharon in Chichester Festival Theatre's Grapes of Wrath.
+Theatre roles include Jessie in Marsha Norman’s Pulitzer-Prize-winning night, Mother alongside Stockard Channing as Thelma at the Hampstead Theatre, Queen Elizabeth in both Richard Nelson (playwright) ‘s new play Springwood and in Oscar-winner David Seidler’s North American premiere of The King's Speech, Cecily Cardew in Peter Gill's The Importance of Being Earnest in London's West End and Rose of Sharon in Chichester Festival Theatre's Grapes of Wrath.
 She also created the role of Jack Cardiff’s carer Lucy alongside Tony-winner Robert Lindsay in Terry Johnson's Prism.
 Within the play, she transforms into both "a lustrous" (The Independent) Marilyn Monroe and Lauren Bacall.